rhpvorderman/gzip_static/README.rst

   files that have not been compressed yet or are changed.
 Can therefore be used with configuration management systems such as `Ansible <https://www.ansible.com/>`_.
 + Guards against serving outdated gzips

-    + Content is checked with a checksum to verify that a file has changed.
+  + Gzip content is checked with a checksum to verify that a file has changed.
   + Has a ``--remove-orphans`` option to remove gzips for which the source static file is no longer available.

 + The created gzip files inherited filesystem attributes from the source static files such as the mode and the last modified time.
 + Works on any machine with Python 3.6 or higher installed.
 It does not depend